How to Use Claude AI for Your Small Business: The Complete Guide

 | Team | $25/user/month | Everything in Pro plus shared projects, team collaboration, and higher usage limits. |

-If you are a solo business owner, freelancer, or consultant, Pro is the plan to start with.
-The free tier now includes Projects (up to five), which is enough to test the workflow — but the lower message limits and storage cap mean you will outgrow it quickly if you use Claude daily.
+Solo owners, freelancers, and consultants should start with Pro.
+The free tier now includes Projects (up to five), which is enough to test the workflow, but lower message limits and the storage cap mean you will outgrow it fast if Claude becomes a daily tool.

-If two or more people on your team need daily access, the Team plan is worth the extra $5 per person per month for shared projects alone.
+For teams of two or more who need daily access, the extra $5 per person per month on the Team plan is worth it for shared projects alone.

 Feature availability changes between plans.
 Verify the latest at claude.ai/pricing.